roman-milk/roman-milk.github.io/rileys-bar.md

+===

- ****** Riley's Bar Ch.
-06 ****** byJust_Plain_Bob© I almost smiled as the cell door clanged shut behind me.
+I almost smiled as the cell door clanged shut behind me.
 The decision on how to handle my Friday the 23rd problem had been taken out of my hands by some judge.
 I would be a guest of the county on Friday.
 In fact, being me it was almost certain that I would be a guest of the county for a while.

  The "failure to appear" had to be over the divorce and the papers I had thrown in the trash and I already knew that I was going to do the same thing that I had done the last time.
 I would keep getting hit with contempt of court until they finally got tired of me freeloading off of them.
 Since it was a Thursday the soonest all parties could be notified and then gathered together was Monday so I made myself comfortable and waited.